 Custom made for me in 2007 by Martin Peterson at the Bass Gallery, UK.
 Used mainly for recording session work, and theatre pit work where space is usually quite tight.
 Zebrano wood body with through neck and book-matched flame maple front and back.
 Macasa ebony fretboard.
 John East preamp (18v) Uni-Pre 5 with Kent Armstrong pick-ups.

 MIM Fender Jazz - Fretless, fitted with flat-wound Thomastik strings and upgraded Babicz bridge.
 Used for session recordings and live jazz or pop etc; anytime that lovely fretless "Mwah" sound is required!
 It is also used as a teaching instrument for introducing the fretless to students.

 USA P-bass with a maple neck and finished in metallic blue.
 Now fitted with black Babicz bridge and Ernie Bass Hybrid slinky.
 Used for rock/pop gigs and/or when a plectrum is required.

 Japanese Precision 70's Reissue.
 This has a 'B' profile neck (nut width 41.5mm).
 This P-bass is now set-up for a 'close-to-Motown' sound: Rosewood neck, passive circuitry / Kent Armstrong pick ups, La Bella 0760M (52-110) flat wound strings, high action, bridge-mute, Gotoh bridge, chrome pick-up cover and 'ashtray' bridge cover.
 I use this bass for a variety gigs but especially for function work if it includes soul, Motown, country etc.

-As of November 2019, thanks to Westside Distribution (Glasgow), I will be using Mesa Boogie Bass Amplification in all of my public shows.
+Thanks to Westside Distribution (Glasgow), from November 2019 I have been using Mesa Boogie Bass Amplification in all of my public shows.
 I have been provided with a lightweight but immensely tone-rich WD-800 head, with two Subway 2x10 cabinets.